SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 For the automated approach, Semantic MediaWiki relies on [PHPUnit][phpunit] as scripted testing methodology.
 Scripted tests are used to verify that an expected behaviour occurs for codified requirements on the given conditions.

 - Unit test refers to a script that verifies results for a unit, module, or class against an expected outcome in an isolated environment
-- Integration test (functional test) normally combines multiple components into a single process and verifies the results in a production like environment (DB access, sample data etc.)
+- Integration test (or functional test) normally combines multiple components into a single process and verifies the results in a semi-production like environment (including DB access, sample data etc.)
 - System test (and its individual modules) is treated as "black-box" to observe behaviour as a whole rather than its units

 ## Running tests

-1. Verify that PHUnit is installed and in case it is not use `composer require phpunit/phpunit:~4.8 --update-with-dependencies` to add the package
+1. Verify that PHUnit is installed and in case it is not, use `composer require phpunit/phpunit:~4.8 --update-with-dependencies` to add the package
 2. Verify that your MediaWiki installation comes with its test files and folders (e.g. `/myMediawikiFolder/tests` ) in order for Semantic MediaWiki to have access to registered MW-core classes.
-If the `tests` folder is missing then download a matchable content from the [release source](https://github.com/wikimedia/mediawiki/releases).
+If the `tests` folder is missing then you may follow the [release source](https://github.com/wikimedia/mediawiki/releases) to download the missing files.
 3. Run `composer phpunit` from the Semantic MediaWiki base directory (e.g. `/extensions/SemanticMediaWiki`) using a standard command line tool which should output something like:

 <pre>